-- Supply information to the DBS and TRA where the School has stopped using the services of a person because they consider her / him unsuitable to work with children, whether this person has been dismissed or resigned, or where false information has been provided in an application for a post in the School. - Ensure that no one is employed who has been barred by the DBS as this is a criminal offence. - Provide each successful candidate with copies of the Child Protection and Safeguarding policy, KCSIE Part I and Annex B, the Staff Code of Conduct, the Behaviour Policy and Whistleblowing Policy.
+• Supply information to the DBS and TRA where the School has stopped using the services of a person because they consider her / him unsuitable to work with children, whether this person has been

+- Ensure that no one is employed who has been barred by the DBS as this is a criminal offence. - Provide each successful candidate with copies of the Child Protection and Safeguarding policy, KCSIE Part 1 and Annex B, the Staff Code of Conduct, the Behaviour Policy and Whistleblowing Policy.